rbmj/612-code/README.rst

 Configuring
 ++++++++++++++++

-Configuration Details:

- - Some configuration is required on the cRIO to get everything to work.
-First, when imaging it is necessary to select the option for WindRiver C++, and please enable NetConsole (except for in perhaps release builds).
+ - When imaging it is necessary to select the option for WindRiver C++, and please enable NetConsole (except for in perhaps release builds).
  - Remember that the cRIO runs an ftp server that allows anonymous ftp access.
- - Second, for NetConsole to work ni-rt.ini needs to have the DNS and default gateway set to the router.
-The default is 10.6.12.1, and, though this works on the field, it will not allow NetConsole to work for debugging.
-The subnet mask of computer running NetConsole must also be set to 255.0.0.0 (not the more intuitive 255.255.255.0).
-    - Again, without these changes, the robot will still DRIVE fine.
- - FOR NOW, the robot REQUIRES version 30 of the firmware.
-This WILL change come build season, though!
- - Be sure to undo any/all changes to ni-rt.ini before going onto the field!!!
+ - The robot needs to be imaged with version 43 of the firmware to be legal.

 License
 ++++++++++++++++